1. Contact addresses

 13.6 Documents

-We use services from third parties to integrate documents into our website.
+We use services from third parties to embed documents into our website.
 Such documents may include PDF files, presentations, spreadsheets, and text documents.
 We can enable not only viewing but also editing or commenting on such documents.

 Canva: digital documents; provider: Canva Pty Ltd (Australia); data protection information: privacy policy, «Trust», «Security at Canva», cookie policy.

-Google Docs: documents, presentations, and spreadsheets; provider: Google; Google Docs-specific information: «Data Protection in Google Docs, Google Sheets, and Google Slides».
+Google Docs: documents, presentations, and spreadsheets; provider: Google; Google Docs-specific information: «Data protection in Google Docs, Google Sheets, and Google Slides».

 13.7 E-Commerce

-We operate e-commerce and use third-party services to successfully offer services, content, or goods.
+We operate E-Commerce and use third-party services to successfully offer services, content, or goods.

 13.8 Payments

 We use specialized service providers to process payments securely and reliably.
-The processing of payments is additionally subject to the legal texts of the individual service providers, such as General Terms and Conditions (GTC) or privacy statements.
+The processing of payments is additionally subject to the legal texts of the individual service providers, such as General Terms and Conditions (AGB) or privacy statements.

 We particularly use: